sseyler0119/Data-Science-Projects/README.md

 # Data-Science-Projects
-Data Science Projects from TTA
+This repository contains Data Science projects I completed at The Tech Academy